Abersoch beach huts take a beating from waves

 Guy Williams, whose family owns some of them, said: "The sea was just like a battering ram, pounding and pounding the buildings."

-He said his own huts had avoided much damage but others had not fared so well.'Unheard of'
+He said his own huts had avoided much damage but others had not fared so well.

 Community councillor Yvonne Lloyd-Jones said: "We've not seen anything of this scale before."